dialmaster/spotify_monitor/README.md

   - All basic features
   - AI-powered age appropriateness evaluations for songs and podcasts
   - Auto-skip functionality for blocked content when enabled
+  - Uses GPT-4o-mini model for efficient and cost-effective evaluations
   - Note: Without this, the age evaluation feature will be disabled

 - **With CallMeBot Signal API**: